splunk/public-o11y-docs/get-started/service-description.rst

 - Increase host-based or usage-based capacity.
 - Add products and features to your subscription.
-- Upgrade the type of Success and Support level.
-- Upgrade to Enterprise with Service Bureau features.
+- Upgrade to enterprise edition licensing with Service Bureau features.

 Observability Cloud informs about the need for renewal through a banner that appears 15 days prior to the subscription expiration date.
 For more information on subscription renewals, contact your Splunk sales representative.